thoughtbot/neat/CONTRIBUTING.md

 * Declarations within a block should be ordered alphabetically.
 * Blank lines between rules.
 * No trailing whitespace.
 Blank lines should not have any space.

+**Contrib examples**

+For user-facing changes, please provide an example in sample page contained in the `./contrib` folder.
+Also, please put a screenshot of the changes into the Pull Request.

+To see the `./contrib` example page:

+1. Install node
+* Run `npm install`
+* Run `npm run contrib`